mei-li/github-workshop/README.md

 ```
 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

 ### Submit your changes for review

-If you go to your repository on GitHub, you'll see a  `Compare & pull request` button (in Gitlab it is called `Merge request`)
+Now go to your repository on GitHub, you'll see a  `Compare & pull request` button.
 Click on that button.

 It should be `master` at the left and your branch at the right.
 Sth like
 `master <- your-branch-name`